cbsiamlg/whisper-asr-webservice/README.md

 When making any updates, make sure to test with the file `app/tests/test_transcribe.py`.
 This will grab a video from GCS and hit the endpoints to make sure we get a response.

+Notes:
-Note: This currently isn't part of CI/CD, so you just need to run the tests before opening a PR.
+- This currently isn't part of CI/CD, so you just need to run the tests before opening a PR.
+- Make sure to run `gcloud auth login` so that the environment variables for your credentials are set.
+This way we can pull the test assets from GCS.

 1) Make sure you've run `poetry install` in your environment so you have all the dependencies.
 You can run `poetry shell` beforehand to have a clean venv.
 2) Run `poetry run pytest`